-(d) A new design of package for an explosive substance or article including a new type of inner packaging or a new arrangement of articles (A relatively minor change to an inner or outer packaging can be critical and can convert a lesser risk into a mass explosion risk).
+(d) A new design of package for an explosive substance or article including a new type of inner packaging or a new arrangement of articles.
+(A relatively minor change to an inner or outer packaging can be critical and can convert a lesser hazard into a mass explosion hazard or vice versa).

-The classification procedure should be undertaken before a new product is offered for transport.

 10.2.2 The producer, or other applicant for the classification of a new product, should provide adequate information concerning the names and characteristics of all explosive substances in the product and should furnish the results of all relevant tests which have been done.

+10.2.3.
+Assessment of the physical hazards associated with explosives during the course of their manufacture, though essential as part of a safety management system, is best managed through risk assessment and is outside the scope of this Manual.

 10.3 Acceptance procedure